Cruise to Stunning Diversity

 Undara National Park is the area situated within the McBride volcanic province.
 It contains 164 volcanoes, vents and cones, brilliant to see by helicopter.
 The lava tubes are regarded amongst the largest and longest on the planet.
 The word Undara is aboriginal in origin and means a “long way”.
 A popular area for gem fossicking, minerals found there include topaz, moonstone, peridot, aquamarine, garnet, quartz and gold.
 The park contains the remains of the earth’s longest flow of lava originating from a single volcano.
 Bayliss Cave is the remains of a lava tube that was once over 100km in length.
 The cave itself is over 1,300m in length, 11m high and 22m wide, an absolute must see.

 Port Douglas is now the quintessential tropical holiday destination.
 As you enter the township you automatically feel that you have arrived in a place to relax and unwind.
-It boasts a beautiful stretch of beach and a marina that caters for the smaller end of the Superyacht market.
-McCrossan Street has fabulous boutique shopping, bars and prestigious restaurants in and around the colonial architecture.
+It boasts a beautiful stretch of beach and the Crystalbrook Superyacht Marina that caters for the smaller end of the Superyacht market.
+Macrossan Street has fabulous boutique shopping, bars and prestigious restaurants in and around the colonial architecture.
 It is the gateway to the Low Isles and Agincourt Reefs, as well as Mossman Gorge and the Daintree Rainforest.

 Made up of Low and Woody Islands, these idyllic tropical islands are just eight nautical miles from Port Douglas.
 They are surrounded by 55 acres of coral reef, much of it close to the shore which forms a protected blue lagoon creating a calm snorkeling site.
 With spectacular coral gardens and marine life below the water, above there is a plethora of spectacular migratory bird life such as mangrove kingfishers, sea eagles and ospreys.
 The islands are home to a research centre and a lighthouse built in 1878.